Key takeaways

 Injectable semaglutide (Wegovy): In clinical trials, people with obesity taking 2.4 mg of injectable semaglutide once a week lost about 14 pounds in 12 weeks.

-In the span of three months, Wegovy drove the most weight loss, followed by Ozempic and Rybelsus.
+In the span of three months, Wegovy (injectable and oral) drove the most weight loss, followed by Ozempic and Rybelsus.
 However, this would need to be confirmed in a head-to-head trial to come to a firm conclusion.

-As mentioned, Novo Nordisk is currently seeking FDA approval for a higher-strength version of oral semaglutide.
-According to recent research, this semaglutide pill may produce similar weight loss results to Wegovy (13.6% weight loss in 15 months).
+The recently-approved Wegovy pill is a higher-strength version of oral semaglutide.
+According to clinical trials, this semaglutide pill may produce similar long-term weight loss results to Wegovy (13.6% weight loss in 15 months).

 Oral vs. injectable semaglutide for type 2 diabetes: